-The John P. Holt Brentwood Library has a variety of programs for the week of Aug.
-19-25 including programs focused on exercise, arts and a panel discussion on human trafficking in Williamson County.
+The John P. Holt Brentwood Library has a variety of programs for the week of September 16 through September 22 including programs focused on food tastings, a play, yoga and a plant swap.
+Check out the details below:

-Games Club will take place at 4:30 p.m. where children aged 6-12 can play both classic and new board games.
-Games will be provided for the free program, and registration is available online.
+Games Club! will take place on Friday at 4:30 p.m. where participants can play a variety of classic and new board games.
+The board games will be provided and the free program is open to children aged 6-12.
+Registration is required.

 The John P. Holt Brentwood Library is located at 8109 Concord Road.
 More information about the library and programs can be found at brentwoodtn.gov/library.